Perumalla01/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL):https://developer.apple.com/ios/human-interface-guidelines/interaction/navigation/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: We added a navigation bar because it lets people quickly and easily switch between categories, regardless of the current location.

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL):https://developer.apple.com/ios/human-interface-guidelines/ui-controls/buttons/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: WE want to use "Use verbs in titles" An action-specific title shows that a button is interactive and says what happens when you tap it.
+This will help new coming student understand the website well.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL):https://developer.apple.com/ios/human-interface-guidelines/ui-bars/search-bars/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Adding a search icon on our website will help the student to search whatever he/she is looking for quickly.